KenKundert/quantiphy/README.rst

    >>> print('{:s}'.format(h_line))
    1.4204GHz

-In these cases the preferences for use of SI scale factors and outputting of units is honored.
+In these cases the preferences for SI scale factors, units, and precision are honored.

-You can specify the precision as part of the format specification
+You can override the precision as part of the format specification

 .. code-block:: python